dbertella/hector/src/content/index.md

 ## About the app

-Download **Hector the little dinosaur** on Google Play Store and listen to a 4 years old reading out loud the story.
+Download **Hector the little dinosaur** on Google Play and listen to a 4 years old reading out loud the story.

 [Download the app from Google Play](https://play.google.com/store/apps/details?id=hector.the.little.dinosaur)